Omikrone/Mnemos/README.md

 ### Training Instructions

 To train the model, follow these steps:
 1. Prepare your dataset in a text file format and rename it to `train.txt`.
+The size of the training dataset should be between 1 MB and 25 MB for effective training.
 2. Place the `train.txt` file in the `training_data/` directory at the root of the project (create this directory if it doesn't exist).
 3. Choose the training option in the main menu.